 Expand Advanced Configuration.
 Right Click on Selection Profiles and select New Selection Profile.

 Provide the Selection profile name and Comments for best practice.

 Here we can select the available applications, Operating Systems, Drivers, Packages, and Task Sequences that we need to include in the Image.

-Note: Selecting more than necessary will result in larger than necessary ISO files and USB storage requirements.
+Note: Selecting more than necessary will result in larger ISO files and USB storage requirements.

 Once done with the selection, click on Next.

 Here we will get a summary page with detailed information.

 Click on the Finish button to complete the process.